paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-132-victims-of-child-abuse.md

 ## § 13003.
 Grants for specialized technical assistance and training programs
 **(a) In general** The Administrator shall make grants to national organizations to provide technical assistance and training to attorneys and others instrumental to the criminal prosecution of child abuse cases in State or Federal courts, for the purpose of improving the quality of criminal prosecution of such cases.

-**(b) Grantee organizations** An organization to which a grant is made pursuant to subsection (a) of this section shall be one that has, or is affiliated with one that has, broad membership among attorneys who prosecute criminal cases in State courts and has demonstrated experience in providing training and technical assistance for prosecutors.
+**(b) Grantee organizations** An organization to which a grant is made pursuant to subsection (a) shall be one that has, or is affiliated with one that has, broad membership among attorneys who prosecute criminal cases in State courts and has demonstrated experience in providing training and technical assistance for prosecutors.

 **(c) Grant criteria**